lammps/learning/src/file_format.rst

 track of angular momentum, angular velocities etc. You'll find a detailed description of each format in the `read_data section of the manual`_.

-As a first takeaway, remember that `data files` contain detailed informations on a simulation system at a given time.
+As a first takeaway, remember that `data files` contain detailed information on a simulation system at a given time.
 They are more convenient for input and output.
 Several simulation softwares allow you to export files as LAMMPS `data files` and take them as input.
-But data format are not straightforward to use for analyses: they are heavy and may contain useless informations.
+But data format are not straightforward to use for analyses: they are heavy and may contain useless information.
 This is what the dump file format is for.

 Dump file format